vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 use with all federation domains.

 #### Upgrades

-See the section about audience confusion above for the bulk of the discussion around upgrades.

 No backwards incompatible changes to any existing Kuberentes API resource schema are proposed in this design.